-Light water reactors (LWRs) and heavy water reactors (HWRs) have been successfully used for electric power generation throughout the world with good operating and safety records.
+Light water reactors (LWRs) and HWRs have been successfully used for electric power generation throughout the world with good operating and safety records.
 In recent years significant advances in nuclear reactor technology have been realized.
-A new generation of light and heavy water reactors has been designed and licensed to further reduce the already very low probability of loss-of-coolant accidents such as occurred at Three Mile Island and Chernobyl.
-In addition, the enrichment level of new fuel for LWRs has been increased, and the average fuel life has thereby been extended from 33,000 to as high as 50,000 megawatt days/metric ton, and the typical reactor cycle between shutdowns has been increased from 12 to 18 months.
+A new generation of light and HWRs has been designed and licensed to further reduce the already very low probability of loss-of-coolant accidents such as occurred at Three Mile Island and station blackouts as occured at Fukushima and Chernobyl.
+In addition, the enrichment level of new fuel for LWRs has been increased, and the average fuel life has thereby been extended from 33,000 to as high as 50,000 MW days/mt, and the typical reactor cycle between shutdowns has been increased from 12 to 18 months.
 As a result, online times (i.e., capacity factors) have increased to the low 90 percents, providing low-cost as well as reliable electrical power generation.

-All the components of the nuclear-fission power system are fully operational except for ultimate waste disposal.
+All the components of the nuclear fission power system are fully operational except for ultimate waste disposal.
 However, spent fuel is not reprocessed in the United States because there is currently an adequate supply of natural uranium and enrichment services available domestically and from other countries at a lower cost than that of the recovered fissionable material from spent fuel.
 Also, the United States unilaterally declared a moratorium on reprocessing in the early 1980s in an attempt to reduce the spread of nuclear weapons.
-Current economics do not favor a return to reprocessing and fuel recycling in the United States at this time in as much as it does dramatically increase the amount of interim and final waste storage capacity that is required.
+Current economics do not favor a return to reprocessing and fuel recycling in the United States it for the foreseeable future.